-At Claygate, English lessons take place every day for approximately an hour and are often linked to other curriculum areas eg history topic learning.
-The children are taught as a class and are immersed in the rich vocabulary and sparkle all children need to shine as authors.
+English lessons take place every day for approximately an hour and are often linked to other curriculum areas eg. history topic learning.
+The children are taught as a class and are immersed in the rich vocabulary needed to shine as authors.
 Pre-teaching and focus groups enable children of all abilities to succeed.
 Throughout the year, children explore a range of genres and styles of writing.
-At the beginning of each unit, the learning journey, success criteria and expected outcomes are shared with the children to bring meaning, context and purpose to their learning.
-Success criteria are often co-constructed, together with the children after unpicking examples of the genre studied.
-Their learning journey is captured on the class Learning Wall display to support and prompt them throughout the unit.
-After 1-2 weeks of modelled and shared writing as well as drama activities, each child is challenged to produce a final piece, in which they independently incorporate all that they have learnt.
+At the beginning of each unit, the learning journey, steps to success and expected outcomes are shared with the children to bring meaning, context and purpose to their learning.
+Steps to success are often co-constructed with the children after unpicking examples of the genre being studied.
+Their learning journey is captured on the class Working Wall in order to support and prompt them throughout the unit.
+After 1-2 weeks of modelled and shared writing, and sometimes drama activities, each child is challenged to produce a final piece, in which they independently incorporate all that they have learnt.
 Class teachers will then deep mark or have individual or small group ’conference’ sessions to explore next steps to improve their work.
-The children then have the opportunity to edit and up-level their writing.
+The children then have the opportunity to edit and publish a finale piece.

 Claygate’s approach to Phonics